denten-books/plain-text/0-intro.md

 "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.

-But the formalists also understood that metaphors so "automatized" threaten the vitality of life as well.
+But the formalists also understood that metaphors so "automatized" diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
 "And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
 Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture,